Executive Function and Self-Regulation Through a Family Lens

-Executive Function and self-regulation are important skills for success in school and in life.
-Participants in this workshop will examine child and parent executive function strengths and weaknesses and how they impact parenting practices, child development and family life.
-In this two-session workshop, we will share strategies to develop working memory, goal setting, stress tolerance, organization/ planning skills and self-control.
+Join us to begin to identify child and parent executive function strengths and weaknesses and how they impact parenting practices, child development and family life.
+In this interactive workshop, we will share strategies to develop working memory, goal setting, planning skills, stress tolerance and self-control.

 Judi Aronowitz, RN, LCSW, is trained in child and adolescent psychotherapy with over 15 years of experience working with parents and children with complicated developmental and emotional issues.
 She is a supervising therapist at Mt.
 Sinai Beth Israel Child and Adolescent Clinic.

 Tracy Ross, LCSW, is a couples and family therapist with extensive experience working with adults and children with ADHD and social/emotional issues.
-As a divorce counselor, she helps devise strategies and parenting plans for post divorce family life.
+As a divorce counselor, she helps devise strategies and parenting plans for post-divorce family life.
 She has a private practice in Manhattan.